The-Mu-Foundation/Mutorials/CONTRIBUTING.md

 - camelCase for everything; this includes but is not limited to file names, variables (including functions), routes, etc.
     - EXCEPTION: mongoose Schema declarations follow PascalCase
     - EXCEPTION: environment variables use GIANT_SNAKE_CASE
-- All admin routes (get or post) should start with "/admin/"
+- All admin routes (get or post) should start with `/admin/`
+- All API routes should start with `/api/`

 #### Frontend
 - JavaScript variables follow camelCase, similar to backend
-- For variables, use const for variables that will not be changed and use let for variables that will be changed.
-Do not use var.
+- For variables, use `const` for variables that will not be changed and use `let` for variables that will be changed.
+Do not use `var`.
 - Following Bootstrap conventions, kebab-case will be used for classes, ids, names, and all of the other HTML tags

 #### General